 Ramping up virtual capabilities

-Schoeneberger said Bluewater has been preparing for that shift, researching the best new technologies out there and arming its teams with new equipment and capabilities.
+Schoeneberger said Bluewater was prepared for that shift, having researched the best new technologies out there and arming its teams with new equipment and capabilities.

 Or it may be a slick production of merging presenters and content from different locations with branding, text, and graphics and sharing them in a format that resembles a live TV news program with a chat room and other interactive capabilities.